victorlava/practise/README.md

 	2. [02-partials](https://github.com/victor-lava/front-end-boilerplate/tree/master/scss/02-partials)
 	3. [03-pages](https://github.com/victor-lava/front-end-boilerplate/tree/master/scss/03-pages)
 	4. [04-base](https://github.com/victor-lava/front-end-boilerplate/tree/master/scss/04-base)
-	5. style.scss // Import your SASS files here
+	5. style.scss // Import your SASS modules, for ex. _nav.scss

 3. www (PHP files)
-	1. css (don't touch this, use scss directory instead)
-	2. partials (your PHP partial files, for ex. head.php, navigation.php, footer.php)
+	* partials (your PHP partial files, for ex. head.php, navigation.php, footer.php)
-	3. index.php (your home page)
+	* index.php
-	4. contact.php
+	* contact.php
-	5. about.php
+	* about.php
-	6. 404.php (error page)
+	* 404.php

+# License
+## Credits
+ Borrowed some ideas from [Gergely Kovács](https://github.com/ggkovacs/architecture-sass-project).

+## MIT
+Copyright (c) <2017> <Victor Lava (info@victorlava.com)>
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.